 It can feel good to know that you have a large target market, but it’s much easier to define your brand position and market yourself if you have a focus.

-As you get more experience in one industry you get insider knowledge that makes you more useful to others in this same sector.
-If you are a service professional, you are able to get up and running more quickly with little time for training.
-Or if you are selling a product, your buyers will realize it’s tailored for their uses.
+If you are a service professional, as you get more experience in one industry you gain knowledge that makes your services more useful to others in this same sector.
+If you are selling a product, your buyers will realize your product is tailored for their uses.

 Finally, your prospects are able to recognize your expertise and more easily trust you.
 If they see that you specialize in working with other people just like themselves they feel confident that you have the experience to give them just the exact help they need.

-We ask you about your industry vertical or sector as you try and define your ideal customer.
-If you all of our prospects are in one industry, it can be easier to communicate to them.
+If all of your prospects are in one industry, it can be easier to recognize them, find them and communicate to them.

 First, you likely all use the same industry jargon.
 While it’s never a great idea to use too much jargon, having that insider knowledge is helpful when describing the benefits of your product or service.